Truck Accident FAQ

 How long do I have to file a truck accident injury lawsuit?

 Typically the statute of limitations an individual has to file a lawsuit varies from state to state.
-In Arizona, a truck accident injury lawsuit must be filed within two years of when the injury has been discovered.
+In Arizona, a truck accident lawsuit must be filed within two years of when the injury has been discovered.
 Under no circumstances can the lawsuit be filed after three years from the date of discovery.

 If I have been injured and the driver of the truck was at fault, can I receive compensation for missed work?